redux-saga/redux-saga/docs/advanced/Channels.md

 ## Using channels

 Until now We've used the `take` and `put` effects to communicate with the Redux Store.
-Channels generalize those Effects to communicate with external event sources or between Sagas itself.
+Channels generalize those Effects to communicate with external event sources or between Sagas themselves.
 They can also be used to  queue specific actions from the Store.

 In this section We'll see